 Wooden Trellis

-Wooden Trellis (also used in vertical gardening) is made up of materials such as redwood or cedar and features a grid pattern.
+Wooden Trellis (also used in vertical gardening) comprises materials such as redwood or cedar and features a grid pattern.
 These are commonly used for supporting climbing vegetables, flowers, or vines in vegetable gardens or song fences.

 Metal Trellis

-Metal Trellis is made of materials such as wrought iron, aluminum, or steel, with intricate designs or scrollwork.
-Suitable for adding a touch of elegance to formal gardens or contemporary landscapes.
+Metal Trellis is made of wrought iron, aluminum, or steel, with intricate designs or scrollwork.
+It is suitable for adding a touch of elegance to formal gardens or contemporary landscapes.

 Suitability

-Trellises are best suited for vertical gardening, screening, or space optimization in outdoor spaces, parks, or residential gardens.
-They can be used to cover unsightly areas like fences and walls, create privacy screens, and define the boundaries of gardens.
+Trellises are best suited for vertical gardening, screening, or space optimization in outdoor, parks, or residential gardens.
+They can cover unsightly areas like fences and walls, create privacy screens, and define the boundaries of gardens.

 Materials